bissquit/gradle-exporter/README.md

 # Prometheus exporter for Gradle Enterprise Server

-Exporter get json metrics from Gradle Server endpoint, converts it to Prometheus format and exposes at `/metrics`.
+Exporter gets json metrics from Gradle Server endpoint, converts it to Prometheus format and exposes at `/metrics`.

 ## Usage